Rob Delaney: Television

 In December 2011, Comedy Central announced that Delaney would shoot a pilot for a variety show, called @RobDelaney.
 However, the series was not picked up.
 Instead, Delaney moved on to co-write and co-star with Sharon Horgan in Catastrophe, that began airing in the UK on January 19, 2015, on Channel 4.
 The show follows their characters after they get together following a brief affair while he is in the UK on business, and then moves there permanently after he learns that she has become pregnant.
 It debuted in the United States on Amazon in June 2015.
 The program ended after four seasons.
 Channel 4 aired the concluding episode on February 12, 2019, while Amazon announced the US release date to be March 15 of the same year.
 The series earned him his first Emmy Award nomination, for "Outstanding Comedy Writing".

 Since moving to the UK in 2014, Delaney has appeared on several British panel shows, including Have I Got News for You, Would I Lie to You?, 8 Out of 10 Cats, The Big Fat Quiz of the Year and Room 101.
 In 2016, he appeared on Travel Man as a guest host for the Spanish city of Seville, and in March 2021, he was the guest announcer on Ant & Dec's Saturday Night Takeaway.

+In 2024, Delaney portrayed the villainous Nick Stripling in the first season of Bad Monkey.
 Delaney played recurring character Josh/Neighbor Guy in the 2025 Showtime miniseries Dying for Sex starring Michelle Williams and Jenny Slate, for which he received a Primetime Emmy Award nomination.